Rotork: History

 Flowco in the UK and Renfro associates in the USA were further acquisitions in 2013, both adding to the company's service capabilities, and the Italian actuator manufacturer GT Attuatori Srl was also purchased.
 In 2014 Rotork acquired Young Tech Co.
 Ltd. (YTC), a Korean instrumentation manufacturer.
 In 2014 Rotork also acquired Xylem Flow Control Limited (XFC), based in Wolverhampton, UK, a leading manufacturer of solenoid valves and instruments under the Midland-ACS, Alcon Solenoid Valves and Landon Kingsway brands for £18 million.
 At the beginning of 2015 Rotork acquired part of Omas Teknik, its sales and service agent in Turkey.
 M&M International Srl, and Bifold Group were acquired in 2015.

 Also in 2015 Rotork acquired Servo Moteurs Service, an actuator service business located in the South of France, as an important step forward in the development of Rotork's direct service offering to its customers and Roto Hammer, a manufacturer of custom-designed chain wheel manual valve operators based in Tulsa, Oklahoma, USA.
 In the beginning of 2016 Rotork acquired Mastergear, a leading manufacturer of manual and motorised gearboxes for valves, which has operations in Italy and the US, to strengthen its gearboxes offering.

+Rotork acquired Hanbay in August 2023.
+The company designs and manufactures precise, miniature electric actuators that offer a compact profile and high torque design for small and instrument valves.

+In March 2025, Rotork acquired Noah Actuation, a South Korean manufacturer of electric actuators.
+Headquartered in Seoul, Noah employs around 80 people and aligns with Rotork's end markets and key target segments.